Brazil to revise climate targets to cut emissions 53% by 2030 -sources | Headlines

 Brazil to revise climate targets to cut emissions 53% by 2030 -sources

+Lula dedicated a section of his speech to climate change on Tuesday at the United Nations General Assembly.
+"The vulnerable populations of the Global South are most affected by the losses and damages caused by climate change," Lula said.

+"The richest 10% of the world population is responsible for roughly half of all the carbon emitted into the atmosphere.
+We developing countries do not want to repeat this model."
+Lula is expected to make the announcement at U.N.
+Secretary-General Antonio Guterres' Climate Action Summit on Wednesday.
+However, as of Tuesday, the U.N. could not confirm whether Lula would speak as the Secretary General's team is still

-Lula is expected to focus heavily on climate change in a speech on Tuesday at the United Nations General Assembly.
-The leftist president has staked his reputation on restoring Brazil's environmental stewardship after soaring deforestation of the Amazon rainforest under Bolsonaro.
+weeding out applications.
+Lula has staked his reputation on restoring Brazil's environmental stewardship after soaring deforestation of the Amazon rainforest under Bolsonaro.

 Roughly half of Brazil's greenhouse gas emissions come from deforestation and other land use.
 Soon after nearly 200 countries agreed to the landmark 2015 Paris Agreement on climate change, Brazil pledged to cut its emissions by 43% by 2030, compared to 2005 levels.